leeweiming3/tp/docs/UserGuide.md

 Format: `delete_job INDEX`

 ---
-> [!NOTE]
-> If INDEX provided is valid, a confirmation message would be displayed where the user would type **Y/N** to confirm the deletion.
+* If INDEX provided is valid, a confirmation message would be displayed where the user would type **Y/N** to confirm the deletion.
 If **Y** is selected, it will delete the job from the list and display the deleted job.
 If **N** is selected, it will display that the delete operation is cancelled.
-> Applications involving the job to delete will also be deleted.
+* Applications involving the job to delete will also be deleted.
 ---

 Example: